aivanni/ldig/readme.md

 It is also optional as metadata.
 (ldig doesn't use metadata and label for detection, of course :D)

-The output data of lidg is as the below.
+The output data of ldig is as the below.

     [correct label]\t[detected label]\t[original metadata and text]